Learn to Speak the Language of TouchDesigneredit

 Tag: Each operator can have a set of text strings that are its "tags".
 You can set them and search for them within TouchDesigner.

 Textport: A dialog box in which commands and scripts can typed in manually.
 Output to the textport includes script errors and messages from

 Time Slice or Time Slicing: A Time Slice is the time from the last cook frame to the current cook frame.
 In CHOPs it is the set of short channels that only contain the CHOP channels' samples between the last and the current cook frame.

-Viewer Active: A state of a node where you can operate the contents of its viewer (the + at botton-right of any node), like operating the gadgets of a panel in a node viewer, or 3D data in the viewer of a Geometry component.
+Viewer Active: A state of a node where you can operate the contents of its viewer (the + at botton-right of any node), like operating the gadgets of a panel in a node viewer, or the 3D data in the viewer of a Geometry component.
 With Viewer Active off you can select, move and delete nodes by clicking/dragging on them, even if the viewer is visible.